nihallakshmankonchady/performance-test-scripts/README.md

 - To start JMeter, run the jmeter.bat (for Windows) or jmeter (for Unix) file.
 - validate the scripts for 1 user
 - execute dry run for 10 min

-- Use below command to run the scripts
-- Running JMeter using command line in non-GUI mode is very simple.
+##### Running JMeter using command line in non-GUI mode is very simple.
 - Open command prompt
 - Go into JMeter’s bin folder
 - Enter following command, jmeter -n –t test.jmx -l testresults.jtl
 -  -n: It specifies JMeter is to run in non-gui mode
 -  -t: Name of JMX file that contains the Test Plan
 -  -l: Name of JTL(JMeter text logs) file to log results
 -  -j: Name of JMeter run log file
 -  Other than these options, JMeter has several other parameters that can be used for running in the non-GUI mode.
 -  -R: list of remote servers,
 -  -H: proxy server hostname or ip address
 -  -P: proxy server port